 This particular day ticket is valid for zones 1 & 2 (the minimum possible), which as of January 2014 costs 6,80€.
 Note the writing on the top left hand corner?
 To be valid for travel those fields should be filled in with: date of use in format dd/mm/yy (Valable le), lastname (NOM), and firstname (Prénom).

-The Carte Paris Visite consists of a black folding card and a coupon like ticket which looks like this:
+The Paris Visite ticket is a coupon like ticket which looks like this:

 Paris RER week passes are known as Passe Navigo Découverte (a physical card) that must be purchased along with a week long “subscription”, known as Carte Orange Navigo Semaine, which provides unlimited travel within certain zones (1-2 up to 1-5 zones of validity).
 The physical Passe Navigo card itself costs 5€.
 Navigo Semaine subscriptions are priced as follows: